Belial09/TornadoCapture/TornadoCapture/tessdata/tessdata_readme.txt

-language files can be found at
+The OCR-Language files can be found at:

 https://code.google.com/p/tesseract-ocr/downloads/list